 7. Terms of Agreement

 This part communicates how you work and what the agreement’s terms would be.
+You put it in your contract templates.
 It includes

 - Fees: How do you charge?
 On an hourly basis or per project.

 - Billing: This part is to mention social media proposal pricing.
 How do you generate invoices, and what are your payment terms?
 Whether a client has to pay part of the money in advance?
 Everything is mentioned here.

 - How do you work?: Whether you go to the client’s palace or work remotely?
 If a client has queries, how will you answer them?